TediShopov/TediShopov.github.io/RatkingMD.md

 # RatKing Summary
-This was my first collaborative project and as expect from a team of young the developers the project scope was quite large.
+This was my first collaborative project, and while the scope was ambitious, as is often the case with young development teams, it gave me the opportunity to design and implement a wide range of interconnected gameplay systems.
-However, that was an opportunity for me the develop a really system-rich game.

 ## Developed Systems